 conceptual scheme.
 Cambridge, Cambridge University Press., pp. 104-128.

 Jeffers, C. (2013).
 Listening to Ourselves: A Multilingual Anthology of African Philosophy.

 Course Description and Objectives

-The African Thinkers Program aims to introduce students to the core principles, modes, patterns, and history of thought and knowledge production in Africa and the African World, from Antiquity to the present.
-In designing the program, we are cognizant of the fact that training as students of African Studies would be incomplete without a proper understanding of the African worldview in its various manifestations throughout the African World and the principles which under-gird these various manifestations.
+Foundations of Kmtyw ‘Afrikan=Black’ Thought aims to introduce students to the core principles, modes, patterns, and history of thought and knowledge production in classical Kmt ‘Land of Black people’ and the contemporary Global Kmt, from antiquity to the present.
+In designing the program, we are cognizant of the fact that training as students of Afrikan=Black Studies would be incomplete without a proper understanding of the Kmtyw worldview in its various manifestations throughout the Global Kmt ‘Land(s) of Afrikan=Black people’ World and the principles which under-gird these various manifestations.
 As such, students will acquire familiarity with rich and profound interdisciplinary literature throughout space and time and also acquire pertinent evaluative criteria and organizing principles to assist in engaging the literature.
-Thus, in the core course entitled Foundations of African Thought, students will:
+Thus, in the course Foundations of Kmtyw ‘Afrikan=Black’ Thought students will:

-- Acquire an understanding of the worldview under-girding African Thought and Philosophy
+- Acquire an understanding of the worldview under-girding Kmtyw Thought and Philosophy

 and how it fundamentally differs from the worldview, thought and philosophy of others (non-Africans)

-- Develop an understanding of fundamental tenets found at the core of the African Worldview
+- Develop an understanding of fundamental tenets found at the core of the Kmtyw Worldview across space and time

-and how this worldview has been manifested in African Thought throughout space and time
+and how this worldview has been manifested in Kmtyw Thought throughout space and time

 - Explore the relationship between common fundamentals of worldview on the various and